no-garlic/cs50-web/code/8-capstone/README.md

 # Quizly - Interactive Quiz Platform
 Welcome to Quizly, my interactive web application that allows users to create, attempt, and share quizzes.
 I've built this platform with a wide range of features including quiz creation and participation, semantic search, ratings, personalized profiles, and leaderboards.
 I developed Quizly using Django on the backend and HTML/CSS/JavaScript on the frontend to provide a responsive and intuitive user interface that works seamlessly across devices.

+## About Me
+Just to give some context before you start looking at my code, I am a professional software engineer with ~30 years of experience in C / C++, but new to Python and brand new to web development.
+So I have a solid software engineering backround, but I have never worked with HTML, CSS, Javascript, or Django before starting this course.
+I hope that helps you when looking at my code, to understand why I may have done some things in a more advanced way that you would expect a new student to do.

 ## Distinctiveness and Complexity
 I believe my Quizly project stands apart from other projects in the CS50 Web course in several significant ways: